LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 - No additions permitted after lock
 - Players removed cannot rejoin any team in the same division for 1 week
 - If unable to field 6 players due to a last-minute emergency:
-  - Teams may access Free Agent Pool to recruit the first available agent (no pre-arrangements)
+  - Teams may access Free Agent Pool to recruit the first available volunteer agent (no pre-arrangements)
   - This exception is limited to a maximum of two instances during O.W.L.s
   - If teams still cannot field 6 players at the scheduled match time even after attempting to use the Free Agent Pool, the team must forfeit